AmirPasalic/postgres-performance-test/README.md

 Seeing multiple project going away from standard relational table design for multiple reasons I wanted to test the impact on some standard or often used queries.

-*As always my standard motivation behind this project is as always to learn something and try things out.*
+*As always my standard motivation behind this and any other project is as always to learn something and try things out.*

 ## Prerequisites